Education

 Download Speed

-• What it measures: How fast you can receive data from the internet
+• What it is: How fast you can get data from the internet to your devices

 Upload Speed